Analisa1984/dovenity-spa/README.md

 8. Styles: throughout the webpage, vaious elements would have needed margins and paddings to have better ease in readability.
 Also adjustments with fonts, contrast colors and weight of fonts were also frequently adjusted to add to user friendliness.

+9. Fonts changed in the body of pages to improve readability.

+10. Form styling added to make it responsive when going to smaller devices.

+11. The logo added to the page also links back to the Home page for easy access to the Home page from multiple routes .

 ## Testing and Results from final testing:

+## Manual Testing:

-8. Manual testing - The various parts of the website was checked such as the navbar, links, footer links.
+Manual testing - The various parts of the website was checked such as the navbar, links, footer links.
 The various parts were also manually tested on mobile and tablet sizes using inspect and responsiveness checks on the page.

+### Table 1: Home Page testing

 | Homepage elements                     | Results                                   |
 | ------------------------------------- | ----------------------------------------- |